 At the end of the day the bird got some exercise and the man well he got to play with his bird.

 We recently spoke about providing the best quality of life for handicapped birds.

-In this video we watch as a bird who has an issue with its foot is taught to wave.
+In this video, we watch a bird who has an issue with its foot and is taught to wave.